iratni/pdsnd_github/README.md

 Bikeshare Project @ Udacity

 ### Description
-Describe what your project is about and what it does
+The project is basicaly an exploration of the bikeshare data in mainly three major US cities: Washington, Chicago, and New York City.

 ### Files used
 Include the files used